AdobeDocs/commerce-learn.en/help/io-events/configure-commerce.md

 # Adobe Commerce configuration

 Learn how to configure Adobe Commerce to expose the events.
+Additional documentation found at [Adobe I/O Events for Adobe Commerce Overview](https://developer.adobe.com/commerce/events/get-started/)

 ## Who is this video for?